-The Court on the Judiciary is composed of the Chief Justice and Justices of the Delaware Supreme Court, the Chancellor of the Court of Chancery, the President Judge of the Superior Court, the Chief Judge of the Family Court, and the Chief Judge of the Court of Common Pleas and the Chief Magistrate of the Justice of the Peace Court.
+The Court on the Judiciary is composed of the Chief Justice and Justices of the Delaware Supreme Court, the Chancellor of the Court of Chancery, the President Judge of the Superior Court, the Chief Judge of the Family Court, the Chief Judge of the Court of Common Pleas and the Chief Magistrate of the Justice of the Peace Court.

 Current Members of the Court on the Judiciary

-The Honorable Leo E. Strine, Jr., Chief Justice, Supreme Court.
+The Honorable Collins J. Seitz, Jr., Chief Justice, Supreme Court